 All in all, what is most important about Instagram is that you know how to use your hashtags.
 This is how you find people.
 Ladies, I really do recommend #WomenWhoHike.
 Men, I have not found (or really tried to find) a group like this for you.
 I mean, I’m sure you know why.
 But, do some searching because the options really are limitless.
 Use #Hiking, and look at what other hashtags are being used.
 That is where it starts.

 And remember, for real, use our hashtag!
 Our community is slowly building around the country.
 We have a few people in the Houston Area and the rest are in TC and Central Minnesota.
 If we see communities building in an area, we will certainly try and set up meetups there!

 If you’re new to this, feel free to give me a follow on Instagram and see how I do it: @teacherwhohikes

 If you have a story about or from hiking please do not hesitate to share.
 We will totally feature your story and pictures.
 To contact us with your story, message us on Instagram, @teacherwhohikes.
 You can also message The Wild Life on Facebook.

-Category: The Wild Life Blog, TWL Hiking ClubTags: environment, hashtags, hiking, hiking club, instagram, livebravely, nature, optoutside, outdoors, social media, social media tools, SoMe, trail, trailchat, TWL Hiking Club, TWLHikingClub, wildernessculture, women who hike
+Category: The Wild Life Blog, TWL Hiking ClubTags: environment, hashtags, hiking, hiking club, instagram, livebravely, nature, optoutside, outdoors, social media, social media tools, SoMe, top, trail, trailchat, TWL Hiking Club, TWLHikingClub, wildernessculture, women who hike